durba-s/Placement_Management_System/README.md

 # Placement Management System

-* This is a course project for CSF212 DataBase Systems.
 * It is a placement management system made using XAMPP [Apache Web Server, MariaDB, PHP 8.2]
 #### Domain Description
 > We build an application for managing information regarding placement data for BITS Pilani.
 Jobs are provided by companies.
 Every Company has a unique company ID, a unique company name, a password for logging in, multiple contact numbers and a single location.
 Each Company can provide multiple jobs.
 Each Job has a unique jobId, a unique job name ,a role,a salary and can have multiple prerequisite Courses and a minimum grade is to be achieved in that course.
 Every Course has a unique course ID, a unique course name and an integer number of credits.